 As part of the Egyptian Vulture New LIFE project, we at the Vulture Conservation Foundation are supporting and contributing to a more comprehensive experiment that aims to test the different techniques of releasing captive-bred birds.
 This project will measure relative survival of birds released under three different techniques and identify and fine-tune the best technique for conservation restocking or reintroduction at later stages.
 In this experiment at least 10 captive-bred individuals will be released in each of three methods.

-The second technique that is being tested and monitored as part of the project is delayed release.
+The first technique that is being tested and monitored as part of the project is delayed release.
 Back in December four captive-bred birds from zoos in Schonnbrunn (Austria), Prague (Czech Republic) and Jerez (Spain), that hatched back in the 2017 breeding season, were transported to Bulgaria and put in an acclimatisation aviary in Bulgaria’s Eastern Rhodopes mountains, next to a supplementary feeding point, in an area where wild Egyptian vultures occur.
 These one-year old birds were released in mid-May and since then have been behaving normally.